raissa2025/data-portfolio/data-analytics-knowledge-series/series_1_data_analytics_life_cycle/README.md

 # 🧭 Series 1 — The Data Analytics Life Cycle

-This series documents my journey through the data analytics lifecycle, showing how each step builds on the previous one—from defining the problem to presenting actionable insights.
-The series includes:
+This series walks through the full data analytics lifecycle, showing how each step builds on the previous one — from defining a problem to turning insights into a clear story.
+Below are all seven parts of the series.

 ---

 ## **Part 1 — Understanding the 7 Phases of Data Work**
-Read the article:

 https://medium.com/@ro.aissdz/understanding-the-7-phases-of-data-work-916827870c64

 ---

 ## **Part 2 — Before You Touch Data: Business Understanding & Data Collection**
-Read the article:

 https://medium.com/@ro.aissdz/before-you-touch-data-business-understanding-data-collection-31a845fa6838

 ---
 ### **Part 3 — Why Data Cleaning Takes 80% of a Data Analyst’s Time**
-Read the article:

 https://medium.com/@ro.aissdz/why-data-cleaning-takes-80-of-a-data-analysts-time-fec9a913e803
 ---
 ### **Part 4 — Exploratory Data Analysis: Where Data Starts Making Sense**